 Definition of Rust array

 Rust is one of the several programming languages that exist which were developed by Mozilla.
 This language focus on highly concurrent as well as highly secure systems.
-Normally, there are variables that exist to store the values.
+Normally, some variables exist to store the values.
 In the case of arrays, they are considered collections that store values of the same type in contiguous memory locations.
 Array in Rust is created using the [] square brackets.
-Moreover, the size of the array should be known during the compile time.
-If the array size is not defined, then it is known as Slice.
-In this article, we will focus on array usage in the Rust programming language.
+In addition, it is necessary to know the array size during compile time.
+If the array size is not defined, it is referred to as a slice.
+This article will focus on array usage in the Rust programming language.

 Syntax: